7 Different Types of Blankets For Everyday Use

-Cotton blankets are the one of the most popular choices when it comes to blankets used in homes.
+Cotton blankets are one of the most popular choices when it comes to blankets used in homes.
 They are super easy to carry, are lightweight, and hypoallergenic which makes them ideal for people with skin issues.
-If you are looking for a low maintenance blanket, then this would be the best option for you.
+If you are looking for a low-maintenance blanket, then this would be the best option for you.

 - Easy to clean and doesn’t irritate the skin